Ground-breaking academic paved the way for women

 Travel Tip:

-The Basilica of San Petronio, where Laura Bassi’s marriage took place, is the main church of Bologna, located in Piazza Maggiore in the centre of the city.
-It is the largest, brick-built, Gothic church in the world.
+The Basilica di San Petronio, where Laura Bassi was married, is the main church of Bologna, located in Piazza Maggiore in the centre of the city.
+It is the largest brick-built Gothic church in the world.
 Building work began on the church in 1390 and it was dedicated to San Petronio, who had been the Bishop of Bologna in the fifth century.
+The facade was designed by Domenico da Varignana and started in 1538 by Giacomo Ranuzzi but was never finished.
+Despite being Bologna’s most important church, San Petronio is not the city’s cathedral.
+This is the Duomo di San Pietro, which stands nearby on Via Indipendenza.
+In the 16th century, the basilica staged the coronation of Charles V to Holy Roman Emperor by Pope Clement VII.

 More reading: